hyperZoro/DRLND_projects/p1_navigation/README.md

 - Windows (32-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86.zip)
 - Windows (64-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86_64.zip)

-## First Attempt
+## First attempt
 As a first attempt, I simply copy the solution from the Deep Q-Network section.
 The following three files show this minimal effort
 - dqn_agent.py
 - model.py
 - Navigation.ipynb

 where I basically adopted the new enviroment state and action counts as well as API, and ran it as is.
 It is a success though.
+The notebook _Navigation.ipynb_ has some more detailed descriptions on the model and agent, and trained parameters are saved in _checkpoint.pth_.

 I got the following scores:
 ```
 Episode 100	Average Score: 1.17
 Episode 200	Average Score: 4.36